michaelnisi/troubled/data/posts/2018/shim.md

 Earth
 ```

 Where 🌍 comes from the database and means it worked.
 That’s it, nothing earth-shattering, just a thing I learned today.
-I hope you like it.
-[Bon Voyage](https://www.youtube.com/watch?v=WQJ2_T24JqY) ✌️🕶
+I hope you [like it raw](https://www.youtube.com/watch?v=WQJ2_T24JqY). ✌️🕶